Dynamic Light Scattering

 Equipping biologics researchers with dynamic light scattering instruments designed for biologics

-Dynamic light scattering (DLS) determines size and size distribution by measuring the rapid changes in laser light intensity being scattered by molecules or particles in solution.
-DLS analysis is a quick, label-free, and non-destructive way to understand size for many biologics – peptides, proteins, viruses, or VLPs.
-For getting a read on the average size and aggregation state of a sample of 10 nm antibody, 30 nm AAV or any submicron protein, DLS is the best option for biologics researchers.
+Dynamic light scattering (DLS) is a technique used to determine particle size and size distribution by measuring the rapid changes in light scattering by these molecules or particles in solution.
+Due to Brownian motion, these particles move in solution and this causes fluctuations in scattering intensity over time.
+The larger the particle, the slower the movement and hence slower the fluctuation.
+DLS analysis is a quick, label-free, and non-destructive way to understand size for many biologics – peptides, proteins, viruses, nanoparticles, or VLPs.
+For getting a read on the average size and aggregation state of a sample of 10 nm antibody, 30 nm AAV or any sub-micrometer protein, DLS is the best option for biologics researchers.
+Rotating angle dynamic light scattering (RADLS) is an even more powerful technique applicable to larger particles and it builds on the fundamentals of dynamic light scattering by gathering data from multiple angles.

-Unchained Labs has the ultimate kick-ass DLS instruments for solving problems – Stunner and Uncle.
-Both use low sample volumes, while each instrument adds a little something extra: want a quick read on concentration and size?
+Unchained Labs has the ultimate kick-ass DLS instruments for solving sizing problems – Stunner and Aunty.
+Both use low sample volumes and each instrument adds a little something extra: want a quick read on concentration in addition to size?
 Only Stunner can do it.
-Looking to get the whole picture of a sample’s stability?
-Uncle is your one-stop platform.
+Looking to get the whole picture of a sample’s stability, for example in a thermal ramp?
+Aunty is your one-stop platform.

 How does dynamic light scattering work?

-Shine a laser on a solution of particles and you’ll get plenty of light scattering back out at you.
-When the laser wavelength is much larger than the particles, you get equal amounts of light scattering in every direction – that’s why we use a 660 nm laser in our DLS instruments.
+Shine a laser on a solution of particles and you’ll get plenty of light scattered back out at you.
+When the laser wavelength is much larger than the size of the particles, you get equal amounts of light scattered in every direction (the scattering is isotropic) – that’s why we use a 660 nm laser in our DLS instruments.

-DLS can tell you a lot about the size of the particles in solution by measuring how rapidly that scattered light changes over time (Figure 1).
-Since small particles zip around quickly, the intensity of light changes quickly.
-Vice versa for larger ones because they are slower to move around.
-Analyzing whether light intensity is changing fast or slow – that’s the secret sauce of DLS analysis.
+DLS can tell you a lot about the size of the particles in solution by monitoring how rapidly that scattered light intensity changes over time (Figure 1).
+Since Brownian motion makes small particles zip around more quickly, the intensity of scattered light changes quickly.
+In contrast, larger ones are slower to move and the fluctuations are on a longer time scale.
+Analyzing whether light intensity is changing fast or slowly – that’s the secret sauce of DLS analysis.

 Here’s how to think about analyzing light scattering data for DLS: pick a point in time – now jump forward a microsecond.
-Odds are good most particles haven’t moved around yet – so the light scattering hasn’t changed and the data from time zero and a microsecond later are about the same.
-In other words, they have a high correlation.
+Odds are good most particles haven’t moved around yet – so the light scattering picked up by our detector hasn’t changed and the data from time zero and a microsecond later are about the same.
+In other words, they are highly correlated.

 Now instead of a microsecond, jump forward a full second.
-Most particles will be in totally different spots – and you now have zero correlation in the data between your starting point and your jump one second later.
-Graph these correlation values for a range of jumps of different durations and you get a Correlation Function (Figure 2).
-How quickly particles go from high correlation to zero correlation tells you their average size.
+Most particles will be in totally different spots – and you now have zero correlation in the data between your starting point and your jump to one second later.
+Graph these correlation values for a range of jumps of different durations and you get a correlation function (Figure 2).
+How quickly particles go from high correlation to zero correlation (the point of half decay of the correlation function) tells you their average size.
 This is also why dynamic light scattering is sometimes called photon correlation spectroscopy (PCS).

-To get from a Correlation Function to the stuff you really care about – data – two analysis methods are used.
-The first method applies a ‘best fit’ to the Correlation Function and the shape of that fit leads to a diffusion coefficient, an average size, and a size distribution.
-To get from diffusion coefficient to particle diameter the Stokes-Einstein equation comes in handy:
+To get from a correlation function to the stuff you really care about – size data – two analysis methods are used.
+The first method (cumulant analysis) fits a single exponential decay to the correlation function and this results in a z-average diffusion coefficient Dt and a polydispersity index value (PDI; to assess heterogeneity of the sample).
+The connection of diffusion coefficient to z-average particle diameter is expressed in the Stokes-Einstein equation.

 DLS-equation 1@2x